-School of Biological Sciences, Institute for Global Food Security
+School of Biological Sciences, Institute for Global Food Security (IGFS)

 Professor Meharg has gained a worldwide reputation for his research into a global food problem – the high levels of toxic arsenic in rice, the staple diet of half the world’s population.

 Professor Meharg's research into arsenic in rice has led to new regulations from the EU and the World Health Organisation (WHO), setting guidance standards.
 People are recognising the problem, the dangers of disease such as lung and bladder cancer.

 He and his team have come up with one answer which has been described as a breakthrough – developing a rice cooker that works like a coffee percolator.